CSS360-2025-Fall/YSDS/architecture.md

-# Code Architecture - Yahya
+# Code Architecture

+Yahya's Portion
 This section explains the structure of the Discord bot project, including the purpose of each file and folder.